 The rod goes under the seat side rails and over the main frame tube, and bolts in place on top of the small plates on the spindle assemblies.
+(Except Villager where tie rod is installed on bottom as shown on following page).

-All tie rods come with one right hand and one left hand tie rod ends.
+• All tie rods come with one right hand and one left hand tie rod ends.
 For now, just install the tie rod.
 We'll be checking the toe later in the assembly instructions.

-TIE RODS for all Catrikes except 5.5.9 (below)
+TIE RODS for all Catrikes except Villager